Migration to Next Generation Networks

 While the operator’s core concerns are to reduce costs, increase revenue and remain competitive they must also take account of their regulatory obligations in their respective migration strategies such as maintaining access to emergency services, supporting number portability and ensuring a high QoE/QoS for users.

-In order to address this strategic challenge and provide guidance to European regulators, the ECC’s Working Group Numbering and Networks (WG NaN) is preparing an ECC Report looking at the regulatory aspects of migration.
-WG NaN’s Project Team on Technical Regulatory Issues (PT TRIS) is taking the lead on this work.
+In order to address this strategic challenge and provide guidance to European regulators, the ECC’s Working Group Numbering and Networks (WG NaN). through its former Project Team on Technical Regulatory Issues (PT TRIS) prepared ECC Report 265 which examines the regulatory aspects of migration.
 The Report is essentially based on an exchange of experiences in the regulation of migration toward IP-based networks and services between different CEPT member states through their respective national administrations.
-The report is also informed by presentation made to PT TRIS by various operators throughout Europe who have already commenced or completed their migration projects.
+The report is also informed by presentations made to PT TRIS by various operators throughout Europe who have already commenced or completed their migration projects.
+The report was adopted at the 16th meeting of WG NaN in Helsinki on 31 May 2017.